ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Introduction

 \subsection{Related Work}

 Several attempts have been made to recognize palm movements using wrist-worn devices\cite{10.1145/3264929, wen2016serendipity}.
 However, most of the research in this field has focused on the scenario in which a stable and flat surface is employed during the writing process, resulting in hand stabilization.
 This results in reduced noise because of presence of visual and haptic feedback to the user.
 In this work, airwriting recognition using a wrist-worn device is addressed.
 However, it is to be noted that majority of the movement during writing process is contributed from the user's palm, whereas the wearable is present on the wrist.
 This makes the task of airwriting recognition from wrist-worn devices challenging.
 The problem of airwriting recognition using a wrist-worn device was first addressed in \cite{7444820}.
 However, the work considered only a single subject with Dynamic Time Warping (DTW) as distance measure for classification, thus making it to be user dependent.
 A Convolutional Neural Network (CNN) based user-independent framework was proposed in \cite{yanay2020air}, for detecting airwritten English uppercase alphabets.
 In \cite{abir2021deep}, the authors explored several techniques for interpolating signals to make them of fix-length in addition to a 2D-CNN based classification scheme.
 All these studies make use of single stage classification with cross-entropy loss minimization.
 A $2$-stage classification scheme based on Supervised Contrastive Loss was suggested in \cite{SCLAiR} which yielded state-of-the-art airwriting recognition performance on an in-house and a publicly available airwriting dataset.
+All the studies performed hitherto have been focused on directly using time-series signals.
+All the studies related to airwriting recognition using motion sensor data have been focused on using the time series directly for classification using different Deep Learning models.
+Due to the scarcity of pre-trained architectures for time-series, there haven't been any attempts in exploring transfer learning techniques for the task.
+By encoding the time-series to image representations, the powerful 2D-CNN models pre-trained on the ImageNet dataset can be utilized.
+These enable learning the complex attributes present in the encoded image representation and form the core idea of the current work.